ECAP5/ECAP5-BSOM/docs/src/arch/2_requirements.rst

    The board shall include a 32M x 16bits 512Mb DDR2 Synchronous DRAM with reference IS43DR16320E.

-.. todo:: Add DDR3 is enough pins
+.. todo:: Add DDR3 if enough pins

 Flash
 ^^^^^